 \subsection{Finite direct powers of simple modules}

 This section characterises when a semisimple module has only finitely many submodules.
-Following Proposition \ref{Semisimple}, it is enough to discuss the case where the module is of type $S^t$ for some simple module $S$ and $t\in \N$.
-If $S$ is finite, then the module $S^t$ has only finitely many modules.
-For bound quiver algebras, modules of form $S^t$ have finitely many submodules iff $S$ is finite, i.e., the base field of the algebra is finite.
+Following Corollary \ref{Semisimple}, it is enough to discuss modules of type $S^t$ for some simple module $S$ and $t\in \N$.
+If $S$ is finite, then module $S^t$ has only finitely many modules.
 In general, the number of submodules of a module of type $S^t$ follows from the cardinality of the division ring $End_R(S)$ as shown in Lemma \ref{S^2} and Corollary \ref{maximal}.
 The following example shows that an infinite simple module may have a finite ring of endomorphisms.

 \begin{Ex} Let $F$ be a finite field and $\kappa$ an infinite cardinal, $n\in \N$.

 (1) Module $S:=F^{(\kappa)}$ is an infinite simple $End_F(S)$-module with a finite ring of endomorphisms.